Welcome to today's edition of the Rush 24-7 podcast.

 But it's clear, ladies and gentlemen, there's too big a dichotomy here.

-This this is not fair.
+This is just not fair.

 Some people paying $300, $400 a month for cell phone service, and some people aren't paying anything.